delaneykatz/Web-Portfolio/web portfolio.md

 Delaney Katz

 My web portfolio is going to show off my work in digital media.
 I am interested in working in digital marketing and this is going to be a presentation of my work and me as a marketer.
+I am including three pages in my web portfolio, the main page is an about me page, including information on my education and future career goals.
+I then have a page showcasing my work from the earlier projects in the semester, including the visual argument and soundscape narrative, lastly I have a contact page.